Leave a Message

 For qualified estates, I have access to pre-sale funding programs that cover repairs, painting, landscaping, and professional staging with zero out of pocket cost to the family.
 Every vendor is paid from the sale proceeds at closing.
 You spend nothing up front.

-Then we stage the property so buyers see its potential, compile a comprehensive disclosure package to eliminate buyer hesitation, and go to market with a pricing strategy designed for maximum competition.
+Then we stage the property (depending on condition) so buyers see its potential, compile a comprehensive disclosure package to eliminate buyer hesitation, and go to market with a pricing strategy designed for maximum competition.

 No Two San Francisco Estates Are the Same